dywisor/roverlay/doc/rst/usage.rst

       named *R-packages.eclass* should be part of your installation.

       Example: OVERLAY_ECLASS = ~/roverlay/eclass/R-packages.eclass

+   DISTDIR_STRATEGY
+      A list of methods that define how to create the DISTDIR.
+The methods will be tried in the specified order, until the first one succeeds.
+      The available methods are *symlink*, *hardlink*, *copy* and *tmpdir*.
+      This option is **required**.

+      Example: DISTDIR_STRATEGY = "hardlink symlink"

+      Try hard links first, then fall back to symbolic ones.
+This is the default value for this option.

+   DISTDIR_FLAT
+      This option controls whether DISTDIR will contain per-package subdirectories with links to the package files ("not flat") or all links/files in a single directory ("flat").
+This option is ignored if DISTDIR_STRATEGY is *tmpdir*.
+      Leaving this option as-is (*enabled*) is recommended if you want to use DISTDIR as package mirror.

+      Example: DISTDIR_FLAT = yes

 There is another option that is useful for creating new dependency rules, LOG_FILE_UNRESOLVABLE_, which will write all unresolvable dependencies